**What is cognitive impairment?**

 - Recognizing the current day, date, month, year, and season accurately

-The mini-mental status exam can look overwhelming, so we made it easy to understand by providing an example.
+The Mini-Mental Status Exam can seem overwhelming, so we've made it easier to understand by providing an example.
 Here's a step-by-step guide outlining how to use this printable assessment in your clinical practice.
-Do take note that we

 Download the Mini-Mental State Examination PDF to your device to get started.
-You can click on the link to download or search for the MMSE in Carepatron's template gallery.
+You can click on "Use template" to open and edit it within the Carepatron website, or "Download" to get a PDF copy.

 Explain the purpose of the examination to your clients so they know what to expect.